samiyazbr/so_long/README.md

 # So_long
 ### The aim of the mandatory part:
 To create a 2D game where any hero collects any valuables before leaving the place.
 It is built to make our work with textures, sprites and some gameplay elements.
-### Bonus list:
-• Enemy patrols that cause the player to lose in case of contact.

-• There’s some sprite animation.

-• Movement count is directly displayed on the screen instead of shell output.
 ### Example of a .ber map:
 ```
 1111111111111111111111111